-Fitzgerald Kane expressed particular regret that Budget 2024 failed to deliver a dedicated mitigation fund for downstream businesses impacted by a lack of hotel capacity due to Government contracts "There are tourism towns throughout the country without an adequate stock of tourism bed and therefore with very little tourism activity.
+Fitzgerald Kane expressed particular regret that there was a lack of clarity in Budget 2024 in relation to a dedicated mitigation fund for downstream businesses.
+"There are tourism towns throughout the country without an adequate stock of tourism bed and therefore with very little tourism activity.
 Downstream tourism businesses such as attractions, adventure and activity providers, restaurants and bars are being hit particularly hard and have seen tourism business fall through no fault of their own".

-Eoghan O'Mara Walsh, CEO of ITIC, welcomed SME enterprise supports including the €250 million rates rebate fund but expressed disappointment that a commitment to review the tourism and hospitality's VAT rate wasn't undertaken particularly in light of inflationary business costs.
+Eoghan O'Mara Walsh, CEO of ITIC, welcomed SME enterprise supports but expressed disappointment that a commitment to review the tourism and hospitality's VAT rate wasn't undertaken particularly in light of inflationary business costs.
 "40,000 enterprises within the sector faced a VAT hike last month just as they head into the quieter winter period.
 The increase in the VAT rate eroded competitiveness and at a minimum the 9% VAT rate should be kept under review for the food services sector".